Episode 19: True Believer

 Before 1971, Table Rock Laboratories had eight locations in Greenville County.
 The 45,000-square-foot facility just south of Interstate 85 consolidated all of Table Rock’s operations into one very vulnerable building.
 The City of Greenville greased the skids to make the project happen and annexed the property.

 To see a bird’s-eye view of the property before and after Table Rock, use the slider on the image below.

 Interested?
 Sign up today.

 If you believe Murder, etc. is doing important work, please consider supporting its efforts with a donation to help cover the costs of research and production.

 Donate any amount on PayPal or, if you prefer Venmo, you can quickly send your donation to @MurderETC.

-True Believer is an epic episode that explains the beginnings of the American War on Drugs that turned Lt.
-Frank Looper into one of its first soldiers.
-The episode then introduces Frank Looper’s protege, Danny Jones, who takes listeners behind the scenes to what was happening with Frank Looper in the last months of his life.
+True Believer is an epic episode that explains the beginnings of the American War on Drugs, and how Lt.
+Frank Looper became one of its first soldiers.
+The episode then introduces Frank Looper’s protégé, Danny Jones, who takes listeners behind the scenes to what was happening with Frank Looper in the last months of his life.